Navier-Stokes Existence and Smoothness: The Millennium Problem

 Here's what the problem actually asks, in plain language:

-Setup: Take any initial fluid velocity that is perfectly smooth (no sharp edges or discontinuities) and dies off at infinity (the fluid is essentially still far away from the action).
+Setup: Take any initial fluid velocity that's perfectly smooth (no sharp edges, no discontinuities) and dies off at infinity.
+Far from the action, the fluid sits still.

-Question: Will the fluid velocity remain smooth and finite for all future time?
-Or is it possible that the velocity could become infinite at some point — a "blowup"?
+Question: Does the velocity remain smooth and finite for all future time?
+Or can it blow up?

-- Yes, always smooth — prove that no matter what smooth initial state you start from, the solution stays smooth forever.
+- Yes, always smooth.
+Prove that no matter what smooth initial state you pick, the solution stays smooth forever.
+Every initial condition, every time.

-- No, blowup is possible — find a specific smooth starting configuration where the solution eventually breaks down.
+- No, blowup happens.
+Find one specific smooth starting configuration, possibly together with a smooth external force, where the solution breaks down.
+Just one is enough.

 Following Fefferman's formulation on $\mathbb{R}^3$ with $f \equiv 0$: